Does The New York Times Offer a Senior Discount? How to Pay Less in 2026

 Where to enter promo codes

 Redeem promotional codes at nytimes.com/redeemaccess or through the link in your email.
-Enter your code in the field when asked.
-Digital access codes expire after 30 days, so redeem promptly.
+Enter your code in the field when asked, and do it promptly, because digital access codes expire.
 If you run into trouble, make sure you're logged into an account that doesn't already have a subscription.

 Verifying eligibility for military discounts

-WeSalute members with a WeSalute+ Card can get All Access discounts if they're new subscribers.
-Military verification usually requires either a .mil email address or uploading military documentation.
+WeSalute members with a WeSalute+ Card can get All Access discounts if they're new subscribers, and verification usually means either a .mil email address or uploaded military documentation.
 Eligible groups include active duty, veterans, military spouses, and dependents.

 Tips for choosing the right plan